 - Is the breathing noisy, or are there wheezing sounds?

 - What other symptoms are there, such as sweating or feeling tired?

-The doctor or nurse will listen carefully to the breath sounds.
+The provider will listen carefully to the breath sounds.
 This is called auscultation.

 Tests that may be done include: